 - You can hire someone to do this marketing for you.

-Here are some of the disadvantages of using Twitter for business:
+Here are some of the cons of using Twitter for business:

 - Getting followers can be difficult;